shojha24/u-c-lotta-adipose/README.md

 - add truck and ASUCLA menus/hours
 - add gym hours
 - create online api documentation
-- see if server-side caching messes with activity retrieval (at a glance, it shouldn't, but...)
 - make python package as api wrapper
 - make cool project with this!!